thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/multiple-learning-modules.md

 We have also specified that we want to use a `MotorSystemConfigNaiveScanSpiral` for the motor system.
 This is a *learning-focused* motor policy that directs the agent to look across the object surface in a spiraling motion.
 That way, we can ensure efficient coverage of the entire object (of what is visible from the current perspective) during learning.

 Finally, we have also set the `env_interface_config` to `FiveLMMountHabitatEnvironmentArgs`.
-This specifies that we have five `HabitatDistantPatchSM` sensor modules (and a view finder) mounted onto a single distant agent.
+This specifies that we have five `HabitatSM` sensor modules (and a view finder) mounted onto a single distant agent.
 By default, the sensor modules cover three nearby regions and otherwise vary by resolution and zoom factor.
 For the exact specifications, see the `FiveLMMountConfig` in `tbp/monty/frameworks/config_utils/make_dataset_configs.py`.

 Before running this experiment, you will need to declare your experiment name as part of the `MyExperiments` dataclass in the `benchmarks/configs/names.py` file: